VIES Leaders Entrance Award

 Over time, CSSE and EIC VIB member support from the Branch through individual personal annual charitable donations, annual Branch donations, usually $1,000, a one-time CSSE donation of $2,500 in 2002/2003 and an early bequest received from Charles Ripley (and one currently in the will of Ramsay Murray) – prominent Victoria Civil Engineers, the Scholarship Society’s funds lodged with the Victoria Foundation reached the targeted $70,000.
 This endowment would allow a $2,000 scholarship award each year, independent of other local annual contributions.

-Recently, the Scholarship Society Board, under the ongoing leadership of Graham Morgan, FCSSE, came to the conclusion that all the Society’s Directors were becoming aged, and some infirmed, so that its affairs should be restructured to continue in perpetuity, without the need for ongoing ‘hands on’ leadership.
+Recently, the Scholarship Society Board, under the ongoing leadership of Graham Morgan, FCSSE, came to the conclusion that all the Society’s Directors were becoming aged, and some infirm, so that its affairs should be restructured to continue in perpetuity, without the need for ongoing ‘hands on’ leadership.
 Accordingly, the Victoria Foundation would be directed to advance annual endowment income directly to the University of Victoria (UVic), who’s Awards office would manage the selection process.
 Local individual and VIB donations would be used to supplement endowment funds in order to maintain two annual $2,000 student awards.
 Until this reorganization, award recipients could undertake their studies at any Canadian engineering faculty; however, the Society Board agreed that just utilizing UVic made more sense locally.
 Once Graham Morgan completed the administrative arrangements with UVic and the Victoria Foundation, the Board agreed to ‘wind-up’ the Scholarship Society.
 At the CSSE/EIC VIB AGM in 2017, Graham Morgan was named to administer all matters and liaison between the VIB and the Victoria Foundation and UVic for the continuation and funding of the scholarships.

-By 2016, cumulative awards totaling more than $80,000 had been granted to over 70 students.
+By 2016, cumulative awards totalling more than $80,000 had been granted to over 70 students.
 For the last decade or so, the Society had been able to offer two $2,000 scholarships to undergraduates entering their second or third year in any branch of engineering for needy and accomplished students who had graduated from a Vancouver Island high school and were Canadian citizens.
 The Directors of the Society were responsible for selecting successful applicants.
 The Selection Committee looked for abilities beyond academic performance that were indicative of a well-rounded individual with future engineering leadership potential.

 The effect of these awards on the recipients was cited to be beyond money, as recipients frequently acknowledged being deeply affected by recognition from their seniors.
 The quotation below from the letter of thanks following the award presentation received from Daniel Fortin, our first indigenous applicant, and a 2009 CSSE EIC Scholarship award winner, speaks volumes to the positive impact this Engineering student scholarship has.